turo/pre-commit-hooks/README.md

 First you must have [pre-commit](https://pre-commit.com/) installed and configured.

-The pre-commit hooks which start with `go-` require that the [golang environment be installed](https://golang.org/doc/install) to run successfully:
+The pre-commit hooks in this section require that the [golang environment be installed](https://golang.org/doc/install) to run successfully:

 - go-test-unit
 - go-build
+- golangci-lint
 - go-mod-tidy
 - go-vet
 - go-fmt